 Step 2: Define the CNS (Clear next step)

 For progress to be made, clear actionable steps should be made so specific action can be understood and then taken.
 The most important part of this step is to avoid any assumptions you make on behalf of the individuals.
 Provide concise clear steps and counter steps against any external factors.
 This point can be used to clarify consequences, offer incentives and relate back to the big picture vision or goal plus explain how the next action will move things forward to achieve it.

 Step 3: Offer or seek help

 Engagement with your personal goals, work colleagues or family members can be provided through seeking helping, providing direct help or simply to offer help that is not taken.
 The point that you demonstrate you care and are prepared to be involved in the process is very important for progress to be made.
 Examples in life can be gaining professional help from experts and leaders in the field of expertise or simply offering to help structure and prioritize events so progress is made.

 Have you recognized already some of the steps above?
 Do you ensure you follow each step every time?
 A great practice step in progress is to start small and build tall.
 Take a small situation at work or at home life and apply the 3 step process.
 Then do it again and keep expanding until this becomes the normal way of working.
 You will need to repeat the progress over almost 70days before full behavior change is implemented and I suggest a periodic review is important to ensure old habits have not creeped back.

 If you are facing a specific challenge and seek help then allow JAMSO to be your point of contact to help for free.
 Just quote this article and we will provide an hour of free help through our advice and consultancy.

-Please share this article to anyone you think can benefit and do not forget to sign up below to join the growing JAMSO community who gain free articles and great offers.
-Joining is for free.
+Please share this article to anyone you think can benefit.
 JAMSO helps people and business improve performance.